 The mortgage industry is intensely competitive.
 Lenders are perpetually trying to outdo each other in the battle for your business, so take the time to do some comparison shopping.

-Start by comparing a minimum of five rate quotes.
 Pay close attention to interest rates, APRs, closing costs and discount points, which are upfront fees that lower your interest rate.

 But be sure to look at other aspects of their loans, too, including penalties and various terms and features that might impact the overall cost of your mortgage.
 The devil really is in the details — ask anyone who has ever been surprised by a balloon payment or gargantuan prepayment penalty.